sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 Set to false if you manage the NVIDIA container toolkit's repositories externally and wish to skip their configuration with furyctl.
 Default is true.
 Notice that containerd itself is installed from binaries and does not use a repository.
 See `.spec.kubernetes.advanced.airGap` for other download options for containerd.

+## .spec.kubernetes.advanced.containerd.maxContainerLogLineSize

+### Description

+The maximum container log line size in bytes used in the config.toml file.

+## .spec.kubernetes.advanced.containerd.metricsAddress

+### Description

+The Containerd metrics address used in the config.toml file.

+## .spec.kubernetes.advanced.containerd.metricsGrpcHistogram

+### Description

+Enable Containerd metrics gRPC histogram in the config.toml file.

+## .spec.kubernetes.advanced.containerd.oomScore

+### Description

+The Containerd OOM score adjustment used in the config.toml file.

 ## .spec.kubernetes.advanced.containerd.registryConfigs